truenas/documentation/content/en/docs/initial-setup/best-practices/security-best-practice.md

 add the following string to the Auxilary Parameters field:
 `server signing = mandatory`

-Then save, and stop and restart SMB.
+Then save, stop, and restart the SMB service.

 See <a href="/docs/sharing/smb/smb-share/"> Configuring a Windows SMB Share</a> to create a share.